 - Sliced baby bella mushrooms, red bell pepper and spinach make up the veggie portion of these breakfast bowls.
 Cremini or white mushrooms also work, as does any color of pepper.

-- Cherry tomatoes (or grape tomatoes) cook down and get jammy which adds a lot of flavor.
+- Cherry tomatoes (or grape tomatoes) cook down and become jammy which adds a lot of flavor.

 Step by step instructions